Concerts and Recitals 6.3 - 6.4

 6.4.
 Junior Recitals

-During the Junior year of study, all Bachelor of Music students with an emphasis in piano performance, instrumental performance, composition, or vocal performance, must perform a public solo recital presenting at least thirty to forty-five minutes of music literature.
-No hearing is required, but the approval of your applied instructor and major advisor is required.
+During the Junior year of study, all Bachelor of Music students with an emphasis in piano performance, instrumental performance, composition, or vocal performance, must perform a public solo recital presenting at least thirty to forty-five minutes.
+Please read and carefully follow the instructions on the Student Recital Request.
+Approval of your applied instructor and major advisor is required.
+Depending on your area of concentration, a recital hearing may be required.
 Recitals may be shared.